danprates/chatbot/README.md

 ```

 This will train the chatbot using the data defined in the `src/dataset.json` file and generate a `src/classifier.json` file with the trained data.
 Make sure to adjust the training data in the `src/dataset.json` file according to your specific needs.

+## Exploring the diagrams

+Below is a list of diagrams available for exploring the chatbot's system design and structure:

+- [**Class diagram**](https://github.com/danprates/chatbot/blob/master/docs/class-diagram.doc.md): Provides an overview of the classes involved in the chatbot system, their relationships, and responsibilities.

+These diagrams serve as visual representations of the chatbot's architecture and can be useful for understanding the system's design, implementation, and interactions between different components.

+Feel free to explore the diagrams to gain a deeper understanding of the chatbot's structure and functionality.

+You can customize this description further or add more diagrams as needed for your project.

 ## Contributing